The Orpheus Syndrome: Casting

 The announcement of the series included that Natasha Lyonne would serve as the main lead actress.
 She was approached by Johnson about working on a procedural project together, with Lyonne as the lead character.
 As Johnson explained, the role was "completely cut to measure for her."

 Due to the series' procedural aspects, the episodes feature several guest stars.
-Johnson was inspired by the amount of actors who guest starred on Columbo, wanting to deem each guest star as the star of the episode, which allowed them to attract many actors.
+Johnson was inspired by the number of actors who guest starred on Columbo, wanting to deem each guest star as the star of the episode, which allowed them to attract many actors.
 The episode featured appearances by Nick Nolte, Cherry Jones, Luis Guzmán, and Rowan Blanchard, who were announced to guest star in August, September and October 2022, respectively.
 Lyonne called Nolte an "intimidating but terrific" person, saying "Because we're both troublemakers, so we speak of the same English."
 While accepting to appear, Jones was concerned that the role was not suitable for her, although her fears were erased as Lyonne explained that her character would be similar to Kim Novak in Vertigo.

 Additionally, musicians and real-life couple Sean Ono Lennon and Charlotte Kemp Muhl appear as cameos near the end of the episode.